 Author Maturin M. Ballou journeyed through Cuba in the 1880s.
 On the existence of Taíno peoples in Cuba, his observations are also among the more skeptical.
-When in eastern Cuba, just northwest of Santiago de Cuba, Ballou remarked,
+When in eastern Cuba, just northwest of Santiago de Cuba, Ballou remarked:

-It seems that there is an Indian village near the copper mines, whose people are represented to be the only living descendants of the aborigines ... whom Columbus found here on first landing.
-Probably this people are peculiar in their language, and isolation may have caused them to differ in some respects from the
+It seems that there is an Indian village near the copper mines, whose people are represented to be the only living descendants of the aborigines . . . whom Columbus found here on first landing.
+Probably this people are peculiar in their language, and isolation may have caused them to differ in some respects from the inhabitants of the valley and plains, but four centuries must have destroyed every trace of the early inhabitants of Cuba.
+Having been from the very outset enslaved and brutally treated by the Spaniards, it is believed that as early as the year of our Lord 1700 they had utterly disappeared, and some historians say no trace was to be found of the native race one century after the settlement of the island by the Europeans.22

 Among the earliest and more authoritative observers, Miguel Rodríguez Ferrer is recognized as the first, albeit amateur, archaeologist to make a substantive discovery in the field.
-His is also among the earliest claims regarding surviving descendants of indigenous Cubans, or Arawak-Taino.
-In 1848, while travelling across the island and conducting research on the flora and fauna, Rodriguez found "various Indian families living in a remote territory" in the valley of San Andrés, at the foot of the Sierra Maestra mountains.
-23 In 1881, Spaniard Nicolas Fort y Roldan compiled a philological work entitled Cuba Indigena, and claimed to have encountered surviving descendants of Cuban Indians in the villages of El Caney and Yateras near Guantanamo, among other sites.
-24 In Yateras, Fort y Roldan commented: "some individuals of the almost extinct race lucaya could still be found."
-Fort's encounters were corroborated in the succeeding decades by other observers.
+His is also among the earliest claims regarding surviving descendants of indigenous Cubans, or Arawak-Taíno.
+In 1848, while traveling across the island and conducting research on the flora and fauna, Rodríguez found "various Indian families living in a remote territory" in the valley of San Andrés, at the foot of the Sierra Maestra mountains.23 tanamo, among other sites.24 In Yateras, Fort y Roldan commented: "Some individuals of the almost extinct race lucaya could still be found."25 Fort y Roldan's encounters were corroborated in the succeeding decades by other observers.